Wall painting in Turkey: Archaic Period

 A second Lydian tumulus, called Aktepe and located in Uşak province, has two human figures painted on opposite walls of the tomb chamber.
-They flank and face towards where the body would have lain.
+They flank and face toward where the body would have lain.
 Their gestures include holding a branch towards the body with one hand and holding the other hand before their mouths, possibly as a sign of silent reverence.
 They appear to wear Greek-style clothing.

 Moving to the southeast edge of Lydia, we find a wooden tomb chamber from the Tatarlı tumulus near Dinar in modern Afyon province.
 The panels of this tomb were painted and include a scene of battling soldiers that is reminiscent of Greek vase painting.

 Two tombs from this period with wall paintings have also been discovered in Lycia.
 The Karaburun tomb has a scene depicting a man reclining and holding aloft a drinking bowl.
 This may reflect elements of the Anatolian tradition of the funerary feast, well known from tumulus burials at Gordion.
 The other painted Lycian tomb is Kızılbel, which depicts Greek legends from the Homeric epics, as well as aspects of kingship similar to those seen in Assyrian imagery.

 One unique set of wall paintings from around 500BCE was found at Gordion, the previous capital city of the Phrygian kingdom.
 A small building with many painted plaster fragments was discovered on the citadel between two larger megara, and was dubbed "the painted house."
 The fragments include pieces of human figures in profile, and thus may have been part of a procession similar to that seen in the Harta tumulus.
 The exact purpose of the painted house is unclear, though a ritual or even funerary function cannot be ruled out.